-There are a few different types of bladder control problems, the first step is identifying which type you may be experiencing.
-The type of bladder problems are:
+There are a few different types of incontinence when it comes to bladder control, the first step is identifying which type you may be experiencing.
+The types of urinary incontinence:

-Additionally, there are a few different types of bowel control problems, these are:
+Additionally, there are a few different types of bowel control issues when it comes to incontinence, these are:

 The pelvic floor is a layer of muscles that support the pelvic organs.
 These layers stretch like a hammock from the tailbone at the back to the pubic bone in the front.
 A women’s pelvic floor supports her bladder, womb (uterus) and bowel, and a man’s pelvic floor supports his bladder and bowel.